lizhanmit/learning-notes/unix-note/unix-note.md

 ![linux-file-structure.png](img/linux-file-structure.png)

+Go to home folder: `cd`

 Go in your last directory: `cd -`

 List files in a directory: `ls dirname`

+List files in a directory and sub-directories: `ls -R dirname` ("-R" stands for Recursive)

 Create multiple directories: `mkdir dirname1 dirname2 dirname3`